Qishan (official): Taiping Rebellion and death (1852–1854)

 To begin the defensive, Qishan bolstered defences in Henan to prevent any move north from the Taiping forces, which had already captured the Nanjing region, and had placed their capital in Nanjing (renamed Tianjing).
 Qishan then established one of the two camps used to besiege Taiping forces in Nanjing, named the "Jiangbei Camp" (江北大營) on the northern bank of the Yangtze River at Yangzhou.
-Qishan's army, which resided in the camp, was named the Jiangnan Daying, and was comprised of 18,000 Green Standard Army infantry soldiers.
+Qishan's army, which resided in the camp, was named the Jiangnan Daying and consisted of 18,000 Green Standard Army infantry soldiers.
 As commander of the Jiangbei Camp, Qishan was tasked to apply constant pressure on the Taiping-controlled Nanjing.

 Having experienced British military strength a decade prior, Qishan prioritised well-organised attacks over immediate attacks.
 Because of this, Qishan's tactic was to cut off Nanjing supply routes and starve the Taiping forces to death.
 However, this "slow" approach sparked tensions between Qishan, the Xianfeng Emperor, and Xiang Rong, another Qing general.
 The Xianfeng Emperor criticised Qishan for his "sluggish" approach, and urged him to launch an immediate attack to recapture Nanjing.
 Furthermore, Qishan's troops were also unable to recapture Zhenjiang, a city that had been besieged by Taiping forces.

 In May 1853, the Taiping forces launched the Northern Expedition, a long march headed directly towards Beijing.
 The march broke through Qishan's siege, and he was heavily criticised for his failed efforts.
 His forces at the camp remained locked in a stalemate with the Taiping defenders, meaning he could not prevent sorties from the city nor could he mount a successful assault.
 From Summer to Autumn of 1853, Northern Expedition forces navigated Anhui, Henan, and began travelling into Shanxi, threatening Beijing.
 Panicked, the Xianfeng Emperor demanded Qishan break the siege and launch an attack on Nanjing.
 Under immense pressure, Qishan launches multiple attacks around Nanjing, but all result in devastating defeats.
 In early 1854, Taiping Western Expeditionary forces threaten the Middle Yangtze Region.
+Despite attempting to use a different and more structured military strategy compared to the one he had used against the British a decade earlier which had failed, this strategy too resulted in a failure.

-Qishan died on 3 August, 1854, aged 68, in camp due to illness from physical exhaustion, and immense distress.
+Qishan died on 3 August 1854, aged 68, in camp due to illness from physical exhaustion, and immense distress.
 The Qing government granted him the posthumous name "Wenqin" (文勤).
+He was buried in his family cemetery.